AdamBien/aws-quarkus-lambda-http-api-s3-cdk-plain/lambda/README.md

 ## Technology Stack

-- Quarkus 3.26.2 with Amazon Lambda HTTP support
+- Quarkus with Amazon Lambda HTTP support
 - AWS SDK for S3
-- Jakarta REST (JAX-RS) with JSON-B serialization
+- Jakarta REST (JAX-RS) with JSON-P serialization
 - JUnit 5 with AssertJ for testing

 ## Build